Staff Compensation Administration Policy

 Responsibilities

-The AVP – Human resources shall provide guidance to management on appropriate application of the policy; ensure that appropriate processes and Institute level policy is in place to facilitate fair and equitable evaluations of requests to extend offers above the minimum of a salary range; and ensure requests are properly evaluated and administered in accordance with policy and applicable federal and state laws.
+The VP – Human resources is responsible for guidance to management on application of this policy; ensuring that appropriate processes and Institute level policy are in place to facilitate fair and equitable evaluations of requests to extend offers above the minimum of a salary range; and ensuring requests are evaluated and administered in accordance with USG and GT policies and applicable federal and state laws.

 GTHR’s Compensation team is responsible for monitoring consistent application and interpretation of this policy, and ensures appropriate approvals are received in compliance with USG Policies and Human Resources Administrative Practice (HRAP) Manual.